Sound Depot

 7. You've successfully modified the original Sound Project File.
 Save this modified sound project file under a new file name.

 You can repeat the above steps and replace as many (or all) of the sound types as desired in the original Project file.
-Once you've finished your customized Sound Project File you can download it directly to your locomotive using SoundLoader's "Program" button, email it to a friend who has a similar Locomotive, and e-mail it to webmaster@digitrax.com to share it with other model railroaders on Sound Depots.
+Once you've finished your customized Sound Project File you can download it directly to your locomotive using SoundLoader's "Program" button, email it to a friend who has a similar Locomotive, and submit it to the Sound Depot by clicking here to share it with other model railroaders on the Digitrax Sound Depot.

 To prepare a sequenced sound, using a sound editor: